CircuitChaos/vtlivesgram/README.md

 ### CVtParser

 Parses input in vlfrx-tools format, performs checks and outputs metadata (sample rate and timestamp) and raw samples.

 ### CFft

-This is the core part of the program.
+This is the most important part of the program.
 It uses libfftw to perform FFT calculations.
 Its main method is CFft::operator().
 When called, first it checks the output width and calculates FFT width from it (multiplies it by two), as the output contains only relevant number of frequency bins (half of the FFT width).
 If the FFT width has been changed (or it's the first call), it calls CFft::init() to reinitialize input and output buffers, recreate FFT window and FFTW plan.
 Then it creates a vector storing magnitudes, splits input samples into a number of blocks, each containing a number of samples equal to the FFT width, applies a FFT window on them and performs one or more FFT operations, calling fftw_execute().
 After each FFT round, it parses the FFT output and obtains magnitudes from the complex samples returned by the FFT by calculating the square root of the sum of squares of the real and imaginary parts (sqrt(re² + im²)).
 These magnitudes are then accumulated in the magnitude vector.

 After FFT is done, any number of remaining samples are ignored (see „Known issues” above) and magnitudes are scaled, so they can be presented in dbFS.
 Scaling is done by dividing each magnitude by the scale factor (FFT width multiplied by the number of iterations) and calculating 20 base-10 logarithms on them (20 * log10(magnitude / (width * iterations)).
 Then the resulting floating-point value is clipped to the safe range (0.0 – -650.0), converted to the fixed-point return value and put in the output buffer.

+It also has nextWindow() and getWindowName() methods for handling different FFT windows.
+All supported window types are implemented in the private windowFunction() method.

 ### CSoxPal